Kyo Kusanagi: In other games

 Kyo has also appeared in video games outside The King of Fighters series.
 He is a playable character in the shooter games Sky Stage, its expansion Neo Geo Heroes: Ultimate Shooting, NeoGeo Tennis Coliseum, and the rhythm-action mobile game The Rhythm Of Fighters.
 He is featured in the 2018 augmented reality game The King of Fighters Orochi Go and the Korean fighting game The King of Cyphers.
 He is present in the crossover video games Neo Geo Battle Coliseum and the SNK vs. Capcom series.
 A past persona of Kyo also appears in Shinsetsu Samurai Spirits Bushidō Retsuden, in charge of protecting the Orochi seal with the assistance of the protagonist Hisame Shizumaru and Iori's predecessor.

 He is featured in the card-battle video games Lord of Vermillion Re:2's Tie-Ups and Core Masters and the fighting game Lost Saga.
 Despite not being playable in SNK Gals' Fighters and SNK Heroines: Tag Team Frenzy, he appears in the endings.
 He is present in the RPGs Kimi wa Hero in his regular persona and in a vampire outfit in Brave Frontier, and in the Chinese mobile phone game Wangzhe Rongyao.
 He is available in the mobile games The King Fighters X Fatal Fury, Puzzle and Dragons, Boku & Dragon, and Crusaders Quest.
 He is present in the dating sim part of the Days of Memories series, Metal Slug Defense, and the beat-em-up Fighting Days.
 A shooting game named Beast Busters has Kyo as a guest character, as does Lucent Heart.
-He is also used in the action role-playing game Phantasy Star Online 2.
-He also appears in Another Eden as a guest character.
+Additionally, he is used in the action role-playing game Phantasy Star Online 2. and appears in Another Eden as a guest character.